Purim: Traditional historians

 The 1st-century CE historian Josephus recounts the origins of Purim in Book 11 of his Antiquities of the Jews.
 He follows the Hebrew Book of Esther but shows awareness of some of the additional material found in the Greek version (the Septuagint) in that he too identifies Ahasuerus as Artaxerxes and provides the text of the king's letter.
 He also provides additional information on the dating of events relative to Ezra and Nehemiah.
 Josephus also records the Persian persecution of Jews and mentions Jews being forced to worship at Persian-erected shrines.

 The Josippon, a 10th-century CE compilation of Jewish history, includes an account of the origins of Purim in its chapter 4.
 It too follows the original biblical account and includes additional traditions matching those found in the Greek version and Josephus (whom the author claims as a source) with the exception of the details of the letters found in the latter works.
 It also provides other contextual information relating to Jewish and Persian history such as the identification of Darius the Mede as the uncle and father-in-law of Cyrus.

 A brief Persian account of events is provided by Islamic historian Muhammad ibn Jarir al-Tabari in his History of the Prophets and Kings (completed 915 CE).
 Basing his account on Jewish and Christian sources, al-Tabari provides additional details such as the original Persian form "Asturya" for "Esther".
 He places events during the rule of Ardashir Bahman (Artaxerxes II), but confuses him with Ardashir al-Tawil al-Ba (Artaxerxes I), while assuming Ahasuerus to be the name of a co-ruler.
 Another brief Persian account is recorded by Masudi in The Meadows of Gold (completed 947 CE).
 He refers to a Jewish woman who had married the Persian King Bahman (Artaxerxes II), and delivered her people, thus corroborating this identification of Ahasuerus.
 He also mentions the woman's daughter, Khumay, who is not known in Jewish tradition but is well remembered in Persian folklore.
 Al-Tabari calls her Khumani and tells how her father (Ardashir Bahman) married her.
 Ferdowsi in his Shahnameh (c.
 1000 CE) also tells of King Bahman marrying Khumay.

 Modern Biblical scholarship generally identifies Ahasuerus with Xerxes I of Persia.
-Some traditional scholars have identified him as Cambyses II, based off of the traditional Jewish chronographical work, Seder Olam Rabbah.
+Some traditional scholars have identified him as Cambyses II, based on the traditional Jewish chronographical work, Seder Olam Rabbah.